 It shouldn’t be sad.
 Most of these animals are going to get their forever home.
 Even though it may not be your home, they will still be loved.

 Animals stay in the shelter until they are fostered, adopted, or rescued.
-WCHS’s goal is to never euthanize because of space.
+WCHS’s goal is to never euthanize an adoptable pet because of space.

 - Found animals are held for 3 business days after their arrival date.